Basis-Theory/basistheory-integration-guides/docs/pages/Get Started/get_started.md

 ## Get started

-To understand how to implement Basis Theory we are pleased to offer you this 10 step guide.
+To understand how to implement Basis Theory we are pleased to offer you this 10-step guide.
 If you don't want a guide and just want to see it work, run on over to the [sandbox](https://portal.basistheory.com/sandbox).
-If you're wanting to go right to postman to test you can use our official library hosted [here](https://github.com/Basis-Theory/basistheory-postman).
+If you want to go right to postman to test you can use our official library hosted [here](https://github.com/Basis-Theory/basistheory-postman).
 For those of you who want a technical guide, here is an excellent way to get started testing Basis Theory end to end.

 ### Step 1